Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Organ formation begins (heart, brain, spinal cord, limbs)

-• Morning sickness may limit food intake, making supplementation even more critical
+• Morning sickness may limit food intake, making supplementation crucial

-• Folate, B6, iron, and overall nutrient adequacy are priorities
+• Folate, B6, iron, overall nutrient adequacy priorities

 Second Trimester (Weeks 13-27):